 The key piece to note here is that, in every case, you need to start with a standard report as the foundation of your custom report.

-Questions are often posted to the help center around what’s possible with a custom report in QuickBooks Online.
+Questions are often posted to the help center around what’s possible with a custom report, and how to share custom reports in QuickBooks Online.

 I’ve distilled their feedback down to the following – a custom report in QuickBooks Online: